 It can therefore be seen that non-linearity can occur because of reasons that affect the entire pharmacokinetic sequence: absorption, distribution, metabolism and elimination.

-At a practical level, a drug's bioavailability can be defined as the proportion of the drug that reaches its site of action.
+At a practical level, a drug's bioavailability can be defined as the proportion of the drug that reaches the systemic circulation.
 From this perspective the intravenous administration of a drug provides the greatest possible bioavailability, and this method is considered to yield a bioavailability of 1 (or 100%).
 Bioavailability of other delivery methods is compared with that of intravenous injection (absolute bioavailability) or to a standard value related to other delivery methods in a particular study (relative bioavailability).

 Once a drug's bioavailability has been established it is possible to calculate the changes that need to be made to its dosage in order to reach the required blood plasma levels.
 Bioavailability is, therefore, a mathematical factor for each individual drug that influences the administered dose.
 It is possible to calculate the amount of a drug in the blood plasma that has a real potential to bring about its effect using the formula: